virtual-labs/engineers-forum/ph4/services/hosting-process.md

 ### Lifecycle of a Hosting Request

+**Step 1:**
-1. The requester raises a hosting request issue or requests rehosting.
+The requester raises a hosting request issue or requests rehosting.

+**Step 2:**
-2. Upon successful hosting, the team adds the link to the issue.
+Upon successful hosting, the team adds the link to the issue.

+**Step 3:**
-3. On failure, the team responds to the requester, who then fixes the issue and requests rehosting.
+On failure, the team responds to the requester, who then fixes the issue and requests rehosting.

+**Step 4:**
-4. The requester verifies the hosted link and approves or requests a revert.
+The requester verifies the hosted link and approves or requests a revert.

+**Step 5:**
-5. Approval from the requester is required for sharing the hosted URL.
+Approval from the requester is required for sharing the hosted URL.

 ## FAQ